Neelakash-gituser/BODMAS-Cloudcraftz-Competition/README.md

-# BODMAS-Cloudcraftz-Competiton
+# BODMAS-Cloudcraftz-Competition
 This is first in the CloudCraftz internal competition series designed to help employees hone their end-to-end development and deployment skills with a focus on algorithm design.

 ## You can try this game out in your local computer
-- Just clone the repo using: `git clone https://github.com/Neelakash-gituser/BODMAS-Cloudcraftz-Competiton.git`
+- Just clone the repo using: `git clone https://github.com/Neelakash-gituser/BODMAS-Cloudcraftz-Competition.git`
 - Then open your terminal and enter: `python3 BODMAS.py`

 ### Screenshots of the game: